 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the District.
-All fiduciary activities are reported only in the fund financial statements.
-Governmental activities normally are supported by taxes, and intergovernmental revenues.
+Governmental activities normally are supported by taxes and intergovernmental revenues.

 Reporting Entity